 The Future of Bodybuilding

 Take a look at the sport of bodybuilding today and think for a moment how much has changed over the past ten or even twenty years.
 If how the sport evolved continues, where does that take the sport down the road?
-Are we predicting the next generation of bodybuilders to hit the stage in the 300-pound range with veiny abs, twenty-six plus inch arms, and upper 300’s (pushing 400 pounds) in the off-season?
-It might be heading in that direction.
+What is the future of bodybuilding?

-The evolution of muscle in bodybuilding
+The Evolution of Muscle in Bodybuilding

 Back in the day symmetry and aesthetics were what we watched on stage.
 The days of the tiny waist and amazing V-taper.
 Nowadays, everything is bigger—arms, chest, legs, backs, and unfortunately even midsections.
 With the advent of smarter training, better nutrition, and a little chemistry, what we see on the bodybuilding stage today could have been something out of a circus act in the 90’s.
 Bodybuilders of today are larger than life.
 If you want to feel like you’ve never worked out in your life, go stand next to one of them.
+Are mass freaks still going to be the future of bodybuilding?

-It all started with Arnold.
-When Arnold entered the sport he changed everything.
 His physique, his confidence, his cockiness, his mass, it all changed the game.
 Then came guys like Yates, Wheeler, Ray, Levrone—followed up by some guy named Ronnie Coleman who further took bodybuilding to the next level and changed it forever.
 While the bodybuilders of the 90’s were built with slabs of muscle, when Big Ronnie Coleman walked on stage after turning pro, the judging seemed to really shift in the direction of freaky mass monsters.

 Look at the competitors of today now—Phil Heath, Kai Greene, and Mamdouh Elssbiay.
 Mamdouh Elssbiay?
 Who the hell is that you ask?
 You might know him by the name, Big Ramy.
 All of whom are built like a brick shithouse.
 Who will take things to the next level once this era passes?
 Look no further than a competitor who’s only 24—Cody Montgomery.
 This beast has a bright future ahead of him if he continues to add muscle to his frame.